-Stephen’s areas of expertise are commercial and contractual disputes, construction disputes and professional negligence claims.
-Stephen acts for individuals and businesses from a variety of sectors, with a focus on limited companies in the engineering and construction industries, as well as Small and Medium-sized Enterprises (SMEs).
+Stephen’s areas of expertise are commercial and contractual disputes, shareholder disputes, breach of warranty claims, breach of fiduciary duties claims, professional negligence claims, IT disputes and contractual disputes with an Intellectual Property aspect.
+Stephen acts for individuals and businesses from a variety of sectors, with a focus on limited companies in the engineering and manufacturing sectors.

 “The judge made this level of additional award despite the Claimant obtaining judgment for a sum in excess of $2m including interest.
 The judge’s reasoning was that the Claimant had succeeded at Summary Judgment rather than at trial and because he had already awarded a significant amount of interest.

 "This case highlights two very important principles when it comes to the issue of litigation.
 Firstly, it demonstrates that the court has a very wide discretion when it comes to the issue of costs.

 "Secondly, it is more beneficial than ever for a Claimant to make a Part 36 offer which it has a realistic prospect of beating at trial or Summary Judgment.”